Yield to Maturity Calculator

 nfor Bond A is

-- Calculate the YTM
+Calculate the bond YTM

 The YTM can be seen as the internal rate of return of the bond investment if the investor holds it until it matures and reinvests the coupon at the same interest rate.
 Hence, the YTM formula involves deducing the YTM